 Now, it is time to start introducing your puppy to your cat.
 Only attempt this after your puppy has had his vaccinations.

-Make sure your cat is in a relaxed state and in a part of the house she feels comfortable.
-Ideally, she should be on a raised surface like a countertop or cat tree so that she can see the puppy clearly and feel in-control of the situation.
+Make sure your cat is in a relaxed state and part of the house she feels comfortable.
+Ideally, she should be on a raised surface like a countertop or cat tree so that she can see the puppy clearly and feel in control of the situation.
 Also, make sure there is a clear escape route for your cat.

 Then, bring your puppy in on a long leash.
 Don’t go straight up to your cat; instead, wait and watch to see how their behavior unfolds.
 It is important to monitor the interaction very closely.